Grading an Assignment

-- By clicking on the document, you can use the built in annotation tool.
+- By clicking on the document, you can use the built in Annotation Tool.
 Click here for more information on how to use annotations.
+Tip: Handwritten annotations can be done easily on a tablet with a stylus.

 On the right hand side you will see the feedback panel.
 This panel will allow you to privately communicate FERPA-sensitive grade information with your student.
 You can: